All Episodes

 The parents have to work, or at least pretend to be working, and they're not going to have as much time to go to the school and get involved with what's going on.

-That's damn straight I'm serious.
+That's damn straight, I'm serious.

-You think I'm you think I'm wrong about this?
+You think I'm wrong about this?

-You never you never heard the theory while I'm telling you the theory now.
+Well, I'm telling you the theory now.

 The whole point was to stop parental influence.

-You just put the civil rights bussing act of 2000, whatever it was, nobody's gonna You can legalize rape if you called a Civil Rights Act to 2007.
+You can legalize rape if you called it a Civil Rights Act of 2007.

 You could.